pushpullleg/AI_Using_Python_GroupProject/others/Misc/CSCI538_Presentation.md

 ### Slide 14: Conclusions

 **What We Accomplished:**
+- Developed machine learning system for financial trajectory prediction
-- Built prediction system with proper temporal validation
+- Implemented temporal validation methodology for realistic evaluation
-- Engineered 14 leak-free features
+- Engineered 14 historically-derived features from 10 years of data
 - Achieved 57.3% accuracy (+29% over baseline)
-- Generated actionable predictions for 1,722 institutions
+- Generated actionable predictions for 1,722 institutions in 2023
-- Verified methodology through 7 independent checks
+- Verified methodology through 7 independent validation checks

 **Main Takeaway:**
-> "Proper temporal validation ensures predictions that stakeholders can trust for real decision-making."
+> "Temporal validation enables trustworthy predictions that stakeholders can use for real-world decision-making in financial forecasting."

 **For Athletic Administrators:**
 - Early warning system for financial decline